Subscribe to stay updated

 Let’s wind the clock back a bit.

 The pre-Internet life of a small retail brand was tough.
-If you weren’t on supermarket shelves, forget about your company making a penny.
+If you weren’t on supermarket shelves with bright fancy labels, forget about your company making a penny.

 In other words, business was dictated by the distributors.